aaseper/portfolio-hugo-ci-cd/content/about/_index.md

 While actively involved in student organizations, I thrived in leadership roles.
 As president of the General Association of Students and Representatives (ANGER), I spearheaded multidisciplinary events exceeding 150 participants, fostering collaboration across faculties.
 My experience as a Government Councilor, Center Delegate, and national representative at URJC honed my communication and teamwork skills.

-### Continuous learning and a passion for sharing knowledge
+### Projects and community involvement

 My thirst for knowledge doesn't stop at academics.
 I actively pursue personal projects, ranging from RESTful microservices to multiplayer videogames, to push my boundaries.
 Additionally, I volunteered at HURJC hospital and mentored at the AULA education fair, demonstrating my commitment to giving back to the community.
+Plus, I hold a B2 First certificate.

 ### Ready to contribute to a dynamic team

-I'm a highly enthusiastic individual with a strong work ethic and a collaborative spirit.
+I'm a greatly enthusiastic individual with a solid work ethic and a collaborative spirit.
 My diverse skillset, coupled with my dedication to continuous learning, makes me a valuable asset to any team.
-Plus, I hold a B2 First certificate.